Asbestos Exposure at Work

 • About 1.3 million U.S. workers are potentially at risk of exposure at their workplaces.

 Working with asbestos products puts your health at risk.
-According to a 2022 report by the European Commission, over 70,000 workers died in 2019 from past exposure to asbestos.
+According to a 2022 report by the European Commission, more than 70,000 workers died in 2019 from past exposure to asbestos.

 Top At-Risk Occupations for Asbestos Exposure